 Pursuant to the Acquisition Agreement, the Company paid a non-refundable deposit of \$250,000 upon signing, which was followed by an additional payment of \$1,800,000 paid in February 2018, for an initial10% of each of the Oasis LLCs.
 At that time, the Company applied for regulatory approval to own an interest in the Oasis LLCs, which approval was received.
 On June 27, 2018, the Company made the payments to indirectly acquire the remaining 90% of the Oasis LLCs, which were equal to cash in the amount of \$5,995,543, a \$4.0 million promissory note due in December 2019 (the "Oasis Note"), and22,058,823 shares of its common stock (the "Purchase Price Shares") (collectively, the "Closing Consideration").
 The cash payment of \$5,995,543 was less than the \$6,200,000 payment originally contemplated because the Company assumed an additional \$204,457 of liabilities.
 The Company used the proceeds of a Canadian private securities offering to fund the cash portion of the Closing Consideration.
-The Company then applied for regulatory approval to own the additional 90% in membership interests in the Oasis LLCs, which it received on December 12, 2018, the transfer of the remaining 90% interest of the Casis LLCs was approved.
+The Company then applied for regulatory approval to own the additional 90% in membership interests in the Oasis LLCs, which it received on December 12, 2018.
 The Company has applied for regulatory approval to own its interest in the Oasis LLCs through Alternative Solutions under the revised structure of the transaction, which is currently under review.